FC København

 tennis, badminton, swimming and pétanque.
 The football section would become

-extremely successful winning fifteen national titles.
+extremely successful, winning fifteen national titles.

-as the championship was initially called was lifted in 1912-13, 1913-14,
+The Landsfodboldturneringen, as the championship was initially called, was lifted in 1912-13, 1913-14,

 1916-17, 1917-18, 1921-22 and 1924-25.
 The league was renamed Mesterskabsserien